cisco/mindmeld/source/userguide/dm.rst

     * For better training the entity recognizer corresponding to the slot-filling intent, a separate training file ``train_label_set`` covering examples of the entities to be captured by the form can be defined.
 You can find more details about defining this file and modifying the entity recognizer :ref:`here <entity_recognition>`.
 This also allows intent and domain classifiers to be trained independently of such queries and learn appropriate context.

+    .. _session_note:

-    * When using the slot-filling flow repeatedly, the form is reset in every turn.
+    * **Maintaining slot values in a session:** When using the slot-filling flow repeatedly, the form is reset in every turn.
 In order to maintain values in the form across a session with multiple calls to this flow, the ``value`` attribute in the ``FormEntity`` object for the slot can be updated with a pre-defined value or a user-input value at an initial iteration of the form.

 .. _dialogue_middleware: